kevincoder-co-za/scriptables/README.md

 ## Dependencies

-Scriptables is built using the GIN framework.
+Scriptables are built using the GIN framework.
 A popular Golang framework for building web APIs.
 Scriptables uses both Redis and MySQL.
 We provide a convenient docker-compose file to run everything.

 ## Documentation & Installation